sanotto/atk-howto/working_with_data.md

 }
 ```
 The node's select functionallity is implemented in  **vendor/sintattica/atk/src/Utils/Selector.php**, in that class, the following
-methods deserve a lool:
+methods deserve a look:

 * getAllRows : Retrieves an array with all the rows produced by the select.
 * getFirstRow: Retrieves only the first row.
 * getRowCount: Retrieves the row count.
 * limit      : Allow to set a limit and an offset clause to the query.

+There are more, take a peek to the source code.

 ## The query builder

 The database object provides a Query Builder object, with this object you can create an arbitrarily complex query while
-maintaining it's portability and security across databases. in order to create a query you can invoke the Database's object method **createQuery**, like this:
+maintaining it's portability and security across databases.
+In order to create a query you can invoke the Database's object method **createQuery**, like this:

 ```php
 use Sintattica\Atk\Db\Db;